Chess Bundesliga

 The term Chess Bundesliga (Schach-Bundesliga) normally refers to the premier league of team chess in Germany established in 1980.
 It is arguably the strongest league of its kind and attracts many high-rated grandmasters.

 Austria also has a Bundesliga for chess, usually described as the Bundesliga OST (for Österreich).

 Format

 Sixteen teams face each other in a single round robin format, each match-day team formed of eight players.
 The season runs between October and April.
 Team members may be male or female, but there is also a separate Bundesliga restricted to female players ("Frauen-Schach-Bundesliga").
 Each playing weekend normally comprises two matches for each team, played on consecutive days.

-Matches are arranged to that teams pair up as "travelling partners".
+Matches are arranged so that teams pair up as "travelling partners".
 Many of the titled professionals are paid an appearance fee and/or travel expenses.

 Season 2006/07

 Prior to the commencement of the season, reigning champions OSC Baden-Baden started as runaway favourites - their impressive squad was topped by Viswanathan Anand, Peter Svidler, Alexei Shirov, Étienne Bacrot, Magnus Carlsen, Liviu-Dieter Nisipeanu, Pentala Harikrishna and Francisco Vallejo Pons.
 GMs Peter Heine Nielsen, Sergei Movsesian and Michał Krasenkow were just three of the other players.

 The closest threat to the champions were likely to be SG Porz, TSV Bindlach-Aktionar and Werder Bremen.
 OSC Baden-Baden successfully defended their title, whereas Werder Bremen faded badly after a good start and so a close fight developed for the remaining places.
 Unexpectedly, Hamburger SK confounded the ratings to take second place, its Polish contingent Radosław Wojtaszek and Robert Kempiński scoring heavily.

 SG Porz and TSV Bindlach-Aktionar finished in third and fourth places respectively, with outstanding performances coming from Loek van Wely (also undefeated) for Porz and Vladimir Baklan and David Baramidze for Bindlach.